-The carotid sheath is one of four accumulations of deep cervical fascia or fibrous connective tissue of the neck which surrounds the great vessels of the neck.
 It extends from the base of the skull caudally to the first rib on the sternum.
-More precisely, it starts bilaterally at the level of the oropharynx on the lateral side of the retropharyngeal space, beneath the sternocleidomastoid muscle.
-It joins up medially with the prevertebral fascia and communicates inferiorly with the mediastinum.
-In this article, the fascial layers and relations, the contents of the carotid sheath and its pathology will be discussed.
+More precisely, it starts bilaterally at the level of the oropharynx on the lateral side of the retropharyngeal space, deep to the sternocleidomastoid muscle.
+It joins the prevertebral fascia medially and communicates inferiorly with the mediastinum.

 The carotid sheath surrounds the following anatomical structures:

 - The internal carotid artery (I See = IC)